parth-gawade-debug/python_programs/README.md

 # python_programs
-This repo contains all the basic python programs
+This repository contains all the basic python programs.